stevenalanwilson/ids-frontend-app/README.md

-# ids-frontend-app
+# Ideal Design Soloutions  - Frontend application

-Idea design solutions - Frontend application
+This application is the frontend of the Ideal Design Soloutions website